robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - 96% of employees who received a promotion remained at the company.

 - With 203 total promotions, or 1.7%, out of the 11991 workforce, the number of promotions being given is far too low.
-Citing [SHRM](https://en.wikipedia.org/wiki/Society_for_Human_Resource_Management), the industry average for a manufacturing company is 6%.
+Citing [SHRM](https://en.wikipedia.org/wiki/Society_for_Human_Resource_Management), the industry average for promotions at a manufacturing company is 6%.

 Suggestions are as follows: